 Newbury has established a public policy to "Retain but Maintain" its dirt roads in the rural parts of town.
 Regular grading, watering, and the use of other surface treatments have reduced dust complaints to a minimum.
-(This was also identified as a possible survey question.)

 New scenic vistas have been created both through some selective clearing and through construction of roadside turnouts, so that the views of Lake Sunapee are regularly available to all Newbury residents.
-(Survey question, as above.)

 Trucks have been forbidden from using "Jake" brakes in Newbury.
-(Some questioned whether this is an issue.
-Survey question.)